getodk/collect/README.md

 Acknowledgements
 ----------------

-This project includes:
+This project:
-* the odkCollect Library of (http://opendatakit.org/)
+* forks the odkCollect Library of (http://opendatakit.org/)
-* the Android SDK from [MapBox] (https://www.mapbox.com/)
+* includes the Android SDK from [MapBox] (https://www.mapbox.com/)